IV. Policies and Procedures

 A. Alcohol Use for Campus Events Policy

 Illinois Tech students are subject to the laws of the State of Illinois.
 PERSONS UNDER 21 YEARS OF AGE CANNOT POSSESS OR DRINK ALCOHOLIC BEVERAGES.
 IT IS ALSO ILLEGAL TO PROVIDE, SELL OR DISTRIBUTE ALCOHOL TO PERSONS UNDER 21 YEARS OF AGE.
-Inappropriate behavior resulting from the consumption of alcohol, such as disorderly conduct, intoxication, and harassment, will constitute an independent violation of the Code of Conduct and will result in appropriate sanctions.
+Inappropriate behavior resulting from the consumption of alcohol, such as disorderly conduct, intoxication and harassment, will constitute an independent violation of the Code of Conduct and will result in appropriate sanctions.
 As stated in Section F below, all students should review and must adhere to Illinois Tech’s Policy on Drugs and Alcohol.
-Further, any student organization that will host any event (as defined in Article VI, Section G) at any location at which any alcohol will be served and/or consumed must follow the rules established in Illinois Tech’s policy governing the Serving of Alcohol.
+Further, any student organization that will host any event (as defined in Article VI, Section G) at any location at which any alcohol will be served and/or consumed must follow the rules established in Illinois Tech’s policy governing the Serving of Alcohol, which are incorporated by this reference, at

-All questions regarding the use or sale of alcohol should be directed to the Office of Student Affairs (312.567.3081).
+All questions regarding the use or sale of alcohol should be directed to the Office of the Vice Provost for Student Affairs (312.567.3081).

 In sum, as Illinois Tech is committed to providing a safe and secure environment for the Illinois Tech community and its guests, it has established broad restrictions on the ability to carry Firearms or Weapons, concealed or otherwise, on its Campus.
 In short, this means that no person covered by this Policy, unless authorized by law or specifically exempted by federal or state law or this Policy, is authorized to possess a Weapon or Firearm while engaged in Illinois Tech-related business or activities or otherwise present in, on or about the Property of Illinois Tech located on the Campus.